Brendonovich/prisma-client-rust/docs/src/pages/getting-started/installation.md

-# Setup
+---
+title: Installation
+desc: Installation instructions
+layout: ../../layouts/MainLayout.astro
+---

 Prisma Client Rust's installation operates in a different way to most Rust projects.

-`prisma-client-rust` is used by the generated client and possibly own code, as it provides access to Prisma internals and helper functions.
+`prisma-client-rust` contains the query builders, traits, and type definitions.
+Some of these - eg. `Direction` - may be used in your own code.

-`prisma-client-rust-cli` contains the code generation and access to the Prisma CLI, but does not provide an executable binary - this must be created yourself. <sup>[why?](#why-is-a-cli-binary-not-provided)</sup>
+`prisma-client-rust-cli` contains the Prisma generator and access to the Prisma CLI, but does not provide an executable binary - this must be created yourself.

-## Creating a CLI Binary Inside Your Crate
+## Creating a CLI Binary

+### Inside Your Crate

 First, the main library and CLI package must be added to your project's Cargo.toml: